Meyniel's conjecture holds for random d-regular graphs: Proof of Theorem ---sparse case

 After the exposure process, all points in $L_0, L_1, \ldots , L_{r-1}$ have been exposed.
 Note that no pair between two vertices in $L_{r}$ (or from those vertices to the rest of the graph) has been exposed.
-Let $s_0$ be the probability of the event ${\cal S}_0$ that the exposure process has already revealed a loop or multiple edge.
-Then $s_0\le B_1=o(1)$.
-Next, let us continue to generate the rest of the random pairing.
-Let $s_1$ be the probability of the event ${\cal S}_1$ that the rest of the pairing reveals no loops or multiple edges.
-No pair in the rest of the pairing can create a multiple edge with what is already exposed, so ${\cal S}_1$ is the event that a random pairing on the remaining degree sequence creates a simple graph.
-This depends on the degree sequence of the remaining pairing, but there are certainly $n-\wO(1)$ vertices of degree $d+1$ and $\wO(1)$ of smaller degree.
-Recalling again that $d=\wO(1)$, McKay's formula~\cite{M} (see also the discussion near~\cite[(5)]{models}) shows that \bel{sbound} s_1=\exp\big( d/2-d^2/4 +\wO(1/n)\big), \ee where the constants implicit in $\wO()$ are uniform over all such degree sequences.
-Hence, $s_1\sim\exp( d/2-d^2/4)$, conditioned on the result of the intial exposure process, uniformly for all cases involved.
-The probability that the initial exposure process gives at least $i$ bad pairs and is simple is asymptotic to $B_i$, so the same holds conditional upon the rest of the process giving a simple graph.
-Letting $\eps>0$, it follows that in $\G_{n,d +1}$, the probability that there are more than $i:=k(1+\eps)$ edges incident with vertices in $N(V',r-1)$ apart from those in the breadth-first search tree generated naturally by the exposure process out to distance $r$, is $O(B_i)=o(n^{-k-\eps/2})$, as required.
+Let ${\cal S}_0$ be the event that the exposure process has not revealed a loop or multiple edge.
+Then $\pr(\overline{\cal S}_0)\le\pr(B_1)=o(1)$ and thus \bel{prS0} \pr( {\cal S}_0)\sim 1. \ee Next, let us continue to generate the rest of the random pairing, after completion of the above exposure process.
+Let ${\cal S}_1$ be the event that the rest of the pairing reveals no loops or multiple edges.
+No pair in the rest of the pairing can create a multiple edge with what is already exposed, so ${\cal S}_1$ is the event that a random pairing on the ``remaining" degree sequence creates a simple graph.
+This depends on the degree sequence of the graph induced by the remaining pairing, but there are certainly $n-\wO(1)$ vertices of degree $d+1$ and $\wO(1)$ of smaller degree.
+Let $P_1$ denote the set of pairs exposed in the exposure process.
+Recalling again that $d=\wO(1)$, McKay's formula~\cite{M} (see also the discussion near~\cite[(5)]{models}) shows that \bel{sbound} \pr({\cal S}_1\mid P_1)=\exp\big( -d/2-d^2/4 +\wO(1/n)\big), \ee where the bounds implicit in $\wO()$ are uniform over all possible pairings $P_1$.
+Hence, $\pr({\cal S}_1\mid {\cal S}_0)\sim\exp( - d/2-d^2/4)$ with the same uniformity, which implies using~\eqn{prS0} that